sevilyilmaz/portfolio-comparator/README.md

 # Portfolio Comparator

 A simple portfolio return over time comparator.
 The calculations are focused on investing in the Netherlands.
 It shows portfolio returns side by side in a table.
-In order to make an accurate comparison the data that you entered are defined in same the manner.
+In order to make an accurate comparison, the data that you enter needs to be defined in same the manner.
 See [this post](https://www.justetf.com/en/news/etf/avoiding-etf-performance-pitfalls.html) for more details.

 ## Disclaimer